In This Article

 - Mixing with other substances — painkillers can interact with other substances, like alcohol or benzodiazepines (e.g., diazepam) to get a more intense high.
 If this happens, though, side effects can be severe and even lead to coma or death.

-If you or someone you are with overdoses, do not hesitate to call the local emergency number (911) or the national toll-free Poison Help hotline (1-800-222-1222).
+If you or someone you are with overdoses, do not hesitate to call 911 immediately.
+You can also call the national toll-free Poison Help Hotline (1-800-222-1222).

-A person who overdoses on painkillers can face life-threatening symptoms (like stopped breathing) and experience long-term health consequences.
-If that person does not receive proper medical assistance right away, permanent damage may set in the brain and other organs.
+A person who overdoses on painkillers can face life-threatening symptoms like stopped breathing.
+Those who survive the ordeal will have to live with long-term health consequences.
+If that person does not receive proper medical assistance right away, it may result in permanent damage to the brain and other organs.

 Painkiller Overdose Symptoms